MicrosoftDocs/azure-devops-docs/docs/organizations/projects/delete-project.md

 ## Remove the project portal

-If your project had a project portal, all links to that portal get removed from TWA and Team Explorer, but the SharePoint site or website that acted as the portal isn't deleted.
+If your project had a project portal, all links to that portal get removed from TWA and Team Explorer.
+But, the SharePoint site or website that acted as the portal doesn't get deleted.
 If you want to delete the portal, you must do so manually after the project has been deleted.
 See [How to: Create, Edit, and Delete Windows SharePoint Services Sites](/previous-versions/visualstudio/visual-studio-2010/ms253110(v%3dvs.100)).

 ::: moniker-end